-You can do a myriad of bodyweight home workouts to strengthen and tone your back muscles without weights.
+You can do various bodyweight exercises to strengthen and tone your back muscles without equipment.

-Floor IYT raises, superman pull, bird dog, renegade row, and good morning are some of the best exercises you can do to strengthen your upper, middle, and lower back at home without weights and equipment.
+Floor IYT raises, superman pull, bird dog, renegade row, and good morning are examples of bodyweight exercises that target your upper, middle, and lower back and help improve posture.

-Bodyweight exercises are not as effective as weighted back workouts when it comes to building muscles and strength.
+However, they are not as effective as weighted-back workouts when it comes to building muscles and strength.

-Workouts like the deadlift, pulldown, pull-up, bent-over row, dumbbell rowing, chin-ups, and seated rowing are some of the best strength workouts that you can do to build a stronger and broader back.
+Exercises like the deadlift, pulldown, pull-up, bent-over row, dumbbell row, chin-ups, and seated row help build a stronger and broader back.

-Bodyweight exercises may not be as beneficial as free weights and machines workouts, but they may help you increase strength, improve posture, and scale-up for lifting weights.
+Bodyweight exercises may not be as beneficial as free weight and machine exercises, but they may help you increase strength, improve posture, and scale up for lifting weights.

 1. I-Y-T Raise